On the complement of nef divisors on projective manifolds: Proof of Main Theorem

-We use arguments as in the proof of \cite[Proposition 2.1]{Kaw1}.
-Let $\phi_{|mD|}\colon X' \dashrightarrow Y$ be the rational map corresponding to the linear system $|mD|$ for some $m>>0$.
-Here $\dim Y=1$.
-By the resolution of singularities and Stein factorization, we have the following commutative diagram:
+We follow arguments as in the proof of \cite[Proposition 2.1]{Kaw1}.
+Let $\phi_{|mD|}\colon X' \dashrightarrow Y$ be the rational map corresponding to the linear system $|mD|$ for some $m\gg 0$, where $\dim Y=1$.
+By resolution of singularities and Stein factorization, we obtain the commutative diagram: